The Best Black-Owned Fashion Brands And Businesses To Support

 Joélle London

 Joélle London has carved its niche by embracing values of longevity, timelessness, and accessibility.
-Joélle places a strong emphasis on creating pieces that are not only fashionable but also multiversal, encouraging people to explore various ways of wearing and styling their garments.
+Joélle places a strong emphasis on creating pieces that are not only fashionable but also multiversal, encouraging people to explore various ways of wearing and styling its garments.
 The brand is dedicated to offering a collection that stands the test of time, aligning with the principles of longevity and classic appeal.
-Popular items include the brands glam Vega SS23 low waisted leather skirt!
+Popular items include the brand's glam Vega SS23 low-waisted leather skirt!

 Farai London

 Founded in July 2020 by the British-Zimbabwean creative mind Mary-Ann Msengi, Farai has carved a niche with its distinctive dresses.
-These garments are characterized by lively, psychedelic patterns, snug fabrics that accentuate the form and intricate cutouts.The brand has been seen on celebrities like, Kylie Jenner, and Lori Harvey.
+These garments are characterised by lively, psychedelic patterns, snug fabrics that accentuate the form and intricate cutouts.The brand has been seen on celebrities like Kylie Jenner and Lori Harvey.
 Farai also gained further prominence when the dresses made an appearance on ITV’s Love Island.

 Parallel X Studio